cocoftn/Recommander-System/README.md

 I am working on another version of the model that does not take into consideration content information of saptial items : Location-Aware LDA (LA-LDA)

-I plan to test the model on DoubanEvent data set, that contains content informations.
+I plan to test the model on DoubanEvent data set, which contains content informations.